Coming in October! A new one-volume biography of Senator Edward M. Kennedy and his times.

 "This book is a joy and revelation.
 It is at once a rollicking tour through the mind of a legal genius and a spellbinding account of some of the most famous cases in American history.
-The chapter on Leopold and Loeb alone is worth waiting in line to get a seat in Jack Farrell's courtroom," said David Maraniss, biographer of Bill Clinton and Vince Lombardi, and author of When Pride Still Mattered and They Marched into Sunlight.
+The chapter on Leopold and Loeb alone is worth waiting in line to get a seat in Jack Farrell's courtroom," said David Maraniss, biographer of Bill Clinton, Barack Obama and Vince Lombardi.

 Jack wrote the O'Neill biography while working as White House correspondent and Washington editor for The Boston Globe.
 It was published by Little, Brown and Co. in 2001.

 His lecture on Tip O'Neill was published by the House of Representatives in The Cannon Centenary Conference: the Changing Nature of the Speakership in 2003.
 The conference was sponsored by the Congressional Research Service, the Library of Congress, and the Carl Albert Congressional Research and Studies Center.
 Farrell shared the podium with House Speaker J. Dennis Hastert and former Speakers Newt Gingrich, Tom Foley and Jim Wright.

 Farrell was awarded a Dirksen Congressional Center research grant for his biography of O'Neill, and another for his biography of Kennedy.
 The O'Neill book also won the D.B.
 Hardeman Prize in 2003 for the best writing on Congress from the University of Texas and the Lyndon Baines Johnson Foundation.

 Jack has covered Congress, the Supreme Court and every American presidential campaign from 1980 through 2012.
-He has served as Washington bureau chief for The Denver Post, and the MediaNews chain.
-He has reported from Northern Ireland, Iraq, Israel and other nations.
-In 2011, he served as a senior political correspondent for The Center for Public Integrity, a non-profit center for investigative journalism in Washington, D.C.
+He has reported from Northern Ireland, Iraq, Israel and elsewhere overseas.
+In 2011, he served as a senior political fellow at The Center for Public Integrity, a non-profit center for investigative journalism in Washington, D.C.